How to Get Horribly Lost

 NOTE!
 If there is ever a discrepency between the painted road marks, the printed route sheet, or the digital route files, ALWAYS follow the paint.
 ALWAYS!

 We occasionally pedal through a small beautiful park.
-In those cases look for the same marks as above, but we will use sidewalk chalk and adhesive arrows on the ground to show you the way to go instead of spraypaint -- we want to show our respect for the locals.
+In those cases look for our adhesive route arrows on the ground to show you the way to go instead of spraypaint -- we want to show our respect for the locals.
+(The route arrows are biodegradabe and vanish in a day or two).

 THE WRONG MARKS